 - PAT testing – The Provision and Use of Work Equipment Regulations Act 1998 states that salons have to regularly get all of their electrical appliances and gadgets tested and maintained to make sure they are safe to use and work as they should.

-If you have been injured whilst at a salon because they have failed to fulfil their duty of care to you as their client by ignoring any of the expectations by law as written above, then you will have a legitimate reason to claim hairdresser injury compensation.
+If you have been injured whilst at a salon because those with a legal duty of care to you failed to fulfil it, you could have grounds to make hairdresser injury claims for hairdresser injury compensation.

-Typical reasons that client’s may make a claim for damaged hair include:
+Typical reasons that clients may make a claim for damaged hair compensation include:

 - Dermatitis on the scalp – This is a condition where patches on the scalp become dry, red, scaly and flaky causing stubborn dandruff.
 Other areas of the body can also be affected by the infection.
-Scalp dermatitis is often a product of overexposure of chemicals on the scalp or by the hair stylist utilising chemicals that are particularly highly caustic on the client’s hair.
+Scalp dermatitis is often a product of overexposure to chemicals on the scalp or by the hairstylist utilising chemicals that are particularly highly caustic on the client’s hair.